bright-only/alx-zero_day/README.md

-Edit inoder to collaborate with team mate from main
+Edit in oder to collaborate with team mate from main i prayed it will work